 • All Sail St Andrews openings will be filled on a first come first served basis.

-• Registrations will not be processed unless accompanied by full payment, and fully completed and signed forms – Registration, Medical, Acknowledgment and Release Form and Photograph Release Form.
+• Registrations will not be processed unless accompanied by a downpayment of $50, and fully completed and signed forms – Registration, Medical, Acknowledgment and Release Form and Photograph Release Form.
 (Both pages 1 & 2)

 • Please fill out separate forms for each child or adult and be sure you return all signed forms with your registration.

 • SAIL ST. ANDREWS, Inc reserves the right to move sailors into any group as necessary.

 BOTH FORMS (PAGES 1 & 2) MUST BE COMPLETED WITH ALL REQUIRED SIGNATURES AND RETURNED WITH PAYMENT ON REGISTRATION:

 Sail St Andrews at Turtle Shore Adventures, 24 King street, St Andrews, E5B 1Y2